Hingham

 There are great places to visit near Hingham including some great historic buildings, towns, beaches, ancient sites, old mines, woodlands, country parks, airports and ruins.

-Towns to visit near Hingham include King's Lynn, Thetford, Great Yarmouth, Hunstanton, and Wells-next-the-Sea.
+The area around Hingham boasts some of the best towns including King's Lynn, Thetford, Great Yarmouth, Hunstanton, and Wells-next-the-Sea.

 Places near Hingham feature a number of interesting beaches including Heacham South Beach.